manavld/CharacterEditor/README.md

 - Open the application "Character Editor" for usage

 Controls:
-- Right click to select buttons
+- Left click to select buttons
-- Right click and drag on the mesh to rotate (reset rotation button available)
+- Left click and drag on the mesh to rotate (reset rotation button available)
 - ESC to quit the application
 - "1" for body view of the mesh / "2" for face view of the mesh